How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Discussion

-So, how can scientists escape the action-perception loop and establish an observer-independent science?
-Our results suggest that scientists {\em appear} to do this by describing the world with the tools of quantum theory.
-This gives the {\em impression} that scientists can actually obtain an observer-independent description of the world---a world that just happens to be quantum for no reason.
-However, our results suggest that there is indeed a reason for why scientists have to use the tools of quantum theory: to effectively account for the observer and the experimental context.
+Our results on embodiment suggest that scientists do {\em not} actually escape the action-perception loop but only {\em appear} to do so by describing the world with some aspects of quantum theory.
+More precisely, the circular causality associated to embodiment, as traditionally understood, can manifest aspects of imaginary-time quantum dynamics (see Sec.~\ref{sm:third}), which already manifests genuinely quantum phenomena, like (constructive) interference (see Sec.~\ref{sm:two_slit}).
+This gives the impression that scientists can actually obtain an observer-independent description of the world---a world that just happens to manifests these quantum aspects for no reason.
+However, our results suggest that there is indeed a reason for why scientists would have to use these quantum-like tools: to effectively account for the observer and the experimental context.

-This aligns with growing evidence suggesting that in quantum theory facts are relative~\cite{brukner2020facts}.
-Indeed, our approach shares some elements with the main interpretations of quantum theory that endorse relative facts~\cite{Rovelli-1996,mermin2014physics,debrota2018faqbism,fuchs2013quantum,pienaar2021qbism,brukner2017quantum}: Like QBism, our approach explicitly acknowledges the role of scientists in science~\cite{mermin2014physics,fuchs2013quantum,debrota2018faqbism,pienaar2021qbism}.
-Like the (neo-)Copenhagen interpretation of quantum theory~\cite{brukner2017quantum}, our approach explicitly acknowledges the experimental context.
-Like RQM~\cite{Rovelli-1996,rovelli2021helgoland}, our approach acknowledges that the relation ``an observer observes a phenomenon'' is itself relative to another observer.